mr28Verma/Assignment-Approval-System/README.md

 [Open Live Application](https://university-assignment-approval-system-pdoh.onrender.com/)

-The application uses a centralized authentication system and redirects authenticated users to the dashboard according to their assigned role.
+The application uses a **single login portal**.
+After authentication, users are automatically redirected to the dashboard according to their assigned role.

+Supported roles:

+- Student
+- Professor
+- HOD
+- Admin

 ---